How to Use COUNTA Function with Criteria in Excel (4 Methods)

 Output: 4

-Once you are done with the first segment (January month) of your data table, simply drag the row down using Fill Handle to apply the following formula in the result of the cells and to count how many sales you had in each month.
+Once you are done with the first segment (January month), simply drag the row down using Fill Handle to apply the formula in the rest of the cells o count how many sales were in each month.

 Download Practice Template